-In this trip report, we will take a Trade Air flight on a Let L-410 Turbolet across Croatia.
+In this review, we will take a Trade Air flight on a Let L-410 Turbolet across Croatia from Zagreb to Osijek, Pula and Split.

 Most of Europe’s flight routes aren’t too special, as they are simple direct flights operated by the standard crop of Boeings and Airbuses.
 There are however a few notable exceptions on the continent which should be high on the list of any aviation enthusiast.